stellar/soroban-examples/privacy-pools/README.md

 ## Association Sets

-Association sets provide a compliance mechanism for privacy pools, allowing withdrawals only from approved subsets of deposits.
-This feature enables regulatory compliance while maintaining privacy.
+A compliance feature that lets users, at withdrawal, prove membership in the group of deposits defined by a specific Association Set Provider's (ASP) policy.

 ### How Association Sets Work

 1. **Label Generation**: Each coin has a unique label derived from its scope and nonce
 2. **Association Tree**: Labels are organized in a Merkle tree (depth 2, max 4 labels)
-3. **Compliance Verification**: Withdrawals must prove the coin's label is in the approved association set
+3. **Compliance Verification**: The withdrawal proof must include a valid membership proof showing that the coin's label is contained in the on-chain association root published by an Association Set Provider (ASP).
-4. **Backward Compatibility**: Contracts without association sets configured allow any withdrawal

 ### Association Set Management